davebayer/afft/README.md

 A transform may be executed *in-place* or *out-of-place* over multidimensional strided arrays in various precision.
 The created plans can be stored in a LRU plan cache.

-:warning: **Take into account that not all of the afft functionality is supported by all transform backends.**
+:warning: **Take into account that not all of the afft functionality is supported by each transform backend.**

 ## License
 This library is available under MIT license.
 See `LICENSE` for details.